Not sure what to feed birds? Consider these ten kitchen scraps and other food items that birds in your backyard will appreciate.

 This may come as a surprise, but cheese as a kitchen scrap can also be consumed by birds, but not all types of cheese.

-The best cheese for birds is the harder, stale bits of cheese like cheddar, but certainly not moldy cheese.
-Softer cheeses, such as cream cheese or brie, are not suitable for birds.
+The best cheese for birds is the harder, stale bits of cheese, like cheddar, but certainly not moldy cheese.
+Softer cheeses, such as cream cheese or brie, are unsuitable for birds.

 8. Meat